vyos-legacy/build-ami/README.md

 # vyos-build-ami [![Build Status](https://travis-ci.org/hydrajump/vyos-build-ami.svg?branch=master)](https://travis-ci.org/hydrajump/vyos-build-ami)

-**`vyos-build-ami` is a fully automated build system for VyOS AMIs (Amazon Machine Images)**
+>vyos-build-ami is a fully automated build system for VyOS AMIs (Amazon Machine Images)

+>Builds the official [VyOS AMIs](https://aws.amazon.com/marketplace/pp/B00JK5UPF6) available on the AWS Marketplace

-`vyos-build-ami` is a fully automated build system for VyOS AMIs defined in [Ansible](http://ansible.com/) playbooks.
+vyos-build-ami is a fully automated build system for VyOS AMIs defined in [Ansible](http://ansible.com/) playbooks.
 The build process is self-contained in an EC2 instance launched by the playbooks and the resulting AMIs are never booted prior to release.
 This is no different from installing VyOS via a release ISO image on a non-AWS (Amazon Web Services) platform.

 ## Background and Motivation

 [VyOS](http://vyos.net) is a fork of Vyatta, which came in two flavours: open-source and commerical.
 Unfortunately, the only official AMI available on the [AWS Marketplace](https://aws.amazon.com/marketplace/) is the latter.
-Until now...
+Until now...**UPDATE 11th April 2014 the official VyOS AMIs are now [available](https://aws.amazon.com/marketplace/pp/B00JK5UPF6).**

-Initially, I created a [recipe]() to build a VyOS AMI based on [@j3tm0t0's](https://twitter.com/j3tm0t0) [work](http://d.hatena.ne.jp/j3tm0t0/20131026/1382797766) with some linguistic help from Google Translate.
+Initially, I created a [recipe]() to build a VyOS AMI based on [j3tm0t0's blog post](http://d.hatena.ne.jp/j3tm0t0/20131026/1382797766) with some linguistic help from Google Translate.
 However, the process required manual intervention and is not suitable for building and releasing dependable AMIs.

 `vyos-build-ami` is a culmination of the lessons I learnt from creating my manual build recipe and a lot of head bashing.
 The build process is 100% automated through all phases: building, testing and releasing.
 In addition, build parameters are easily set in a single configuration file to accomodate new VyOS releases.